PyConAPAC/docs/guideline/cfh.md

 2. The on-site team must be geographically located in a country in the Asia Pacific and Australasia region.

-3. The on-site team must be willing to actively coordinate with the PAC board and the other regional Python groups or Python workgroups where applicable, so that all parts of the PyCon APAC ecosystem can work together in a productive way.
+3. The on-site team must be willing to actively coordinate with the APAC board and the other regional Python groups or Python workgroups where applicable, so that all parts of the PyCon APAC ecosystem can work together in a productive way.
 Of importance is the quality of the presentations which